ga-curriculum/python-for-javascript-developers-data-structures/dictionaries/README.md

 # prints: Maria
 ```

-Unlike JavaScript, we can't access items in a Python dictionary using dot notation (dots are exclusively used to invoke methods on the dictionary).
+Unlike JavaScript, we can't access items in a Python dictionary using dot notation (dots are exclusively used to invoke methods on a dictionary in Python).

 ### The `get` method

-When accessing a key that does not exist in a dictionary, a `KeyError` will be raised.
+When attempting to access a key that does not exist in a dictionary, a `KeyError` will be raised.

 One option to avoid this error is to use the `get` method: